FarmBot-Docs/farmbot-genesis/v1.6/assembly/tracks.md

 Attach the other end of the extrusion to the **track joining plate** using a **100mm nut bar** and two **M5 x 10mm screws**.
 Do not fully tighten the screws on the track joining plate yet.

-{%
-include callout.html
-type="info"
-title="Your kit may not include 100mm nut bars" content="If your kit was shipped before November of 2020, it does not include 100mm nut bars.
-Instead, use 40mm nut bars to attach the track extrusion to the track joining plate."
-%}

 {% include gallery.html images="
 ![Mount the first track extrusion](_images/first_track_extrusion_4.png)
 ![Mount the first track extrusion](_images/first_track_extrusion_2.png)